How much does a chimney liner cost to install?

 A permanent cast-in-place chimney liner costs $2,000 to $7,000 for the materials and labor.
 Poured-in-place chimney liners are ideal for masonry chimneys with old clay liners, structural problems, or restorations that avoid rebuilding the chimney.

-- Seals and fills any cracks, deterioration, missing or loose bricks, interior chimney walls, and damaged mortar joints.
+Seals and fills cracks, deterioration, missing or loose bricks, interior chimney walls, and damaged mortar joints

 Contractors create a perfectly smooth flue liner by pumping in mortar around an inflatable rubber tube.
 Then they remove the tube when the mortar has cured.
 This process is less invasive than chimney reconstruction, but more expensive due to the materials and equipment required.